 - If you don't declare the data type for a VBA variable, Visual Basic for Applications uses Variant (the default data type).

 - Despite being more flexible than other data types, and quite powerful/useful in certain circumstances, relying always on Variant has some downsides.
 Some of these potential problems include inefficient memory use and slower execution of VBA applications.

 When you declare variables in VBA, you tell Visual Basic for Applications what is the data type of the variable.
 You're no longer relying on Variant all the time and, as explained in Excel VBA Programming for Dummies:

 Declaring your variables makes your macro run faster and use memory more efficiently.

 Even though the above is probably the main reason why you should always declare variables in Visual Basic for Applications, it isn't the only one.
 Let's take a look at other reasons why you should declare variables when working with Visual Basic for Applications:

 Additional Reason #1: Declaring Variables Allows You To Use The AutoComplete Feature

 Let's take a look at the following piece of VBA code.
 This is the first section of a VBA Sub procedure (named Variable_Test) suggested as example by Microsoft.
 For illustration purposes, I've changed the name of the variables originally used.

 You can see the whole VBA code of the Variable_Test macro further below.
-Additionally, you can get immediate access to the Excel workbooks that accompany this Excel tutorial and contains that macro, for free, by clicking here.

 The next statements in the macro (after those that appear above) are: